MTrop/DoomTools/PHILOSOPHY.md

 There's nothing wrong in forcing users to write more readable code!

+### [DECOHack] The parser will "match" tokens, and other times merely checks token types before manually advancing.
+Why?

+Error message manipulation. *Whenever possible,* it's better to point out to the user the exact location of where the problem lies, and not after.
+The parser ingests tokens in a way that facilitates this, most of the time.
+If you modify the parser, err on the side of what makes an informative, convey-able error!

 ### [WadScript] Why is there no WADREPLACE() built-in for replacing WAD entries?

 "Replacing" an entry is essentially removing and adding at the same index, but you can